-I was lucky to receive the Dutch oven as a gift (which I had pined after for years) but the immersion blender is not expensive and well worth picking up on your next shopping trip.
+I was lucky to receive the Dutch oven as a gift (which I had pined after for years) but the Best Immersion Blender isn’t even that expensive and well worth picking up on your next shopping trip.
 I used to transfer hot soup from the pot to the blender and not only would I burn myself, but I would make a mess of my kitchen.
 You simply put the immersion blender in the pot of soup and it blends it like magic, with no mess.

 After using the immersion blender to puree the pea mixture, you add milk, miso and seasonings.
 You can add any kind of milk for creaminess.
 I usually add almond or soy milk.
 If you do not have an intolerance to dairy, use whatever kind you prefer.
 Miso gives the soup a deep smoky flavor that most split pea recipes get from meat.
 Miso is not an exotic ingredient, just versatile and fantastic.

 As is the case with most soups, the longer this one sits, the more the flavors blend together.
 My favorite way to serve this soup is with my husband’s delicious grilled cheese.
 It’s a perfect combination.